Growing Up with Brave Writer

-Later, I took pretty much every online Brave Writer class that was offered, from Kidswrite Basic to the SAT essay class.
-My favorite by far was the Passion for Fiction class.
+Later, I took pretty much every online Brave Writer class that was offered, from The Writer’s Jungle Online to the SAT/ACT essay class.
+My favorite by far was Passion for Fiction.
 I still use the writer’s notebook I created in that class!

 And, of course, every Friday, I did a Friday Freewrite.

 Looking back today, one of my treasured possessions from growing up with Brave Writer is my Friday Freewrite notebook.
 On the outside, it’s an unassuming yellow checked notebook.
 Inside, it contains scribbles dating back to 2005, some of which were rather brilliant and most…less so.
 As I flip through it, I can find all of the following and more:

 - A schedule of my “ideal homeschool week”

 - Designs for my “dream summer cloths [sic]”